raspberrypilearning/guess-the-flag/en/step_6.md

 --- /task ---

 --- task ---
-Underneath that code, add a loop that repeats six times.
+Below that code, add a loop that repeats six times.

 ![Flag sprite](images/flag-sprite.png)

-Inside the loop, add code to switch the costume to the last flag in the `chosen flags`{:class="blockdata"} list and to clone the sprite.
-Then, delete the last flag from the list and add `110`{:class="blockmotion"} to the `x`{:class="blockmotion"} coordinate to move along ready to place the next flag.
+Inside the loop, add code blocks to switch the sprite's costume to the last flag in the `chosen flags`{:class="blockdata"} list, and to clone the sprite.
+Then, add code blocks to delete the last flag from the list, and to add `110`{:class="blockmotion"} to the `x`{:class="blockmotion"} coordinate to move the sprite to the position of the second flag.

 --- hints ---
 --- hint ---
 `Repeat`{:class="blockcontrol"} six times:
 `Switch costume`{:class="blocklooks"} to the `last item in chosen flags`{:class="blockdata"}.
 `Clone the sprite`{:class="blockcontrol"}.
-`Delete`{:class="blockdata"} the last item in chosen flags.
+`Delete`{:class="blockdata"} the `last item in chosen flags`{:class="blockdata"}.
 `Move right 110`{:class="blockmotion"}.
 --- /hint ---

 --- hint ---
-Here are the code blocks you'll need to add:
+Here are the code blocks you need to add:

 ```blocks
 (item (last v) of [chosen flags v])